Look beyond what you see: Color testing for accessibility – Part 1

 Product mantra: Most users, most of the time, for most impact

-With over 60 Question types to evaluate and a fixed deadline with the development sprint already underway, we wanted to conduct a broad sweep of Question types to avoid getting bogged down in the details.
+With dozens of pre-built Question types to evaluate and a fixed deadline with the development sprint already underway, we wanted to conduct a broad sweep of Question types to avoid getting bogged down in the details.

 We agreed to evaluate the colors in Learnosity’s most-used Question types first.

 With a high number of elements present in even the simplest of interfaces, we wanted to prioritize our efforts when evaluating the interface.
 We agreed on the parts of the interface we were going to focus on.

 The skeleton plane, in Chapter 2 of Jesse James Garrett’s Elements of User Experience, provided a conceptual framework that helped break down the work.